The 2017 winning team from Punahou School: Jessica Sawai, Emily Wu, Tamara Sato, and Kaitlyn Kong

-The annual Academic WorldQuest Competition brings together students in both public and private schools throughout the islands to explore and learn about global issues together.
-WorldQuest is an exciting team quiz game designed to enhance international education.
-Teams of four compete in six rounds and the winning team wins a trip to Washington, D.C. to compete in the National Academic WorldQuest Competition.
-The Hawaii competition and grand prize is generously sponsored by the Mamoru and Aiko Takitani Foundation.
+The Academic WorldQuest Competition is an exciting global trivia competition for high school students.
+Students, in teams of four, test their International IQ and the winning team wins a trip to Washington, D.C. to compete in the National Academic WorldQuest Competition.
+The Hawaiʻi competition and grand prize is generously sponsored by the Mamoru and Aiko Takitani Foundation.

-Academic WorldQuest is a flagship program of the World Affairs Councils of America, a network of over 100 councils across the US that engages more than 4,000 high school students annually across the U.S. to test their knowledge of global issues and foreign policy.
+Academic WorldQuest is a flagship program of the World Affairs Councils of America, a network of over 100 councils that engages more than 4,000 high school students annually across the U.S. to test their knowledge of global issues and foreign policy.

 The 2017 Academic WorldQuest Competition was held on December 2, 2017 at UH Campus Center Ballroom, Maui High, Molokaʻi High, Kealakehe High, and Waiakea High.
 The 2017 categories were: Current Events, NAFTA, Combatting Climate Change, the Peacebuilding Toolkit, America's Diplomats, and India's Bid for Global Leadership.
 A study guide was provided with the competition format and detailed resources on each of the categories to help students and teachers to prepare for the competition.
 Read more about the 2017 Academic WorldQuest Competition in our Newsletter.